Hyundai Kona Electric boot space, seating & practicality

 Even in the rear, the seats are reasonably roomy, and there’s certainly enough space for children or teenagers.
 Trying to cram a pair of six-footers in the back with tall front-seat occupants is a bit of an ask though, as knee and legroom will be tight.
 In other respects, the interior is practical, with roomy door bins and plenty of storage.

-The Kona’s boot space is on a par with rivals like the Nissan Juke, and there are 332 litres to play with when the rear seats are in place.
-More practical (non-electric) rivals such as the SEAT Arona and Citroen C3 Aircross offer a lot more, though – the latter has up to 520 litres.
-You can drop the 60:40 split-folding rear bench in the Kona, but the seats don’t fold completely flat, which further limits ultimate practicality.
+You can drop the 60:40 split-folding rear bench in the Kona Electric, but the seats don’t fold completely flat, which further limits ultimate practicality.
 That said, with the seats dropped, luggage volume goes up to a roomy 1,164 litres.

 In This Review

-- 6Boot space, seating & practicality - currently readingWhile the Hyundai Kona Electric is as roomy as the petrol and hybrid versions, other SUVs are a lot more versatile
+- 6Boot space, seating & practicality - currently readingWhile the Hyundai Kona Electric is as roomy as the petrol and hybrid versions of the car, some other electric SUVs are a lot more versatile

 - 7Reliability & safety ratingThe Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable